suhlig/bosh-rsync-blobs/README.markdown

 # `bosh rsync blobs`

+# Motivation

+`bosh sync blobs` takes a long time on a new workstation because there is a lot of stuff to download.
+The local network is usually way faster than the internet, and other workstations on the same network may have almost all blobs we need.
+Sharing blobs locally makes sense.
+Doing it manually sucks.
+Let's automate this.

 # User Story

-  As a developer of a BOSH-deployed software release, I would like to download BLOBs from a local server, so that instead of being constrained by the internet connection, `bosh sync blobs` runs as fast as the local network allows.
+> As a developer of a BOSH-deployed software release, I would like to sync BLOBs with a server on the local network, so that blobs are downloaded as fast as the **local network** connection allows) instead of being constrained by the the bandwidth of my internet connection.

+# Goals

-The local network is faster than the internet.
-Let's rsync $PROJECT/.blobs from a shared server to the developer workstation, so that only the first person pays the price for downloading from the internet.
+Let's rsync $PROJECT/.blobs from a shared server to the developer workstation, so that the price for downloading a blob from the internet is only paid once.

-BOSH symlinks a blob correctly if the symbloic name is not present in `blobs`, but the target is present in `.blobs`.
-Therefore, we only need to sync `.blobs` and `bosh sync blobs` will do the right thing.
+BOSH symlinks a blob correctly if the symbolic name is not present in `blobs`, but the target is present in `.blobs`.
+Therefore, we only need to sync `.blobs` and `bosh sync blobs` will do the right thing afterwars.

+# Anti-Goals

+Don't break how `bosh sync blobs` works.

 # Principle

-* There is a shared rsync server where everyone has read access (and some or all may have write access) to an rsync server
+* There is a shared rsync server on the local network where we have access to

-* A script does something like this:
+* A script does something like along these lines:

         ```
         cd ~/workspace/cf-release